 The Academic Integrity Officer shall update the Faculty Report Form for Suspected Incidents of Academic Dishonesty after a suspected incident has been resolved to reflect the resolution.
 Unless the resolution exonerates the student, the Academic Integrity Officer shall place the form in a confidential academic integrity file created for each student alleged to have violated the Academic Integrity Policy and shall retain each form for the purposes of identifying repeat offenders, gathering data, and assessing and reviewing policies.
 Unless the student is exonerated, written decisions on academic integrity matters after adjudication shall also be placed in the student's academic integrity file.

-For more information regarding CUNY's Academic Integrity Policy please refer CUNY's Manual for General Policy.
+For more information regarding CUNY’s Academic Integrity policy, please refer to https://www.cuny.edu/about/administration/offices/legal-affairs/policies-procedures/academic-integrity-policy/.